weld-project/weld/docs/language.md

 ## User Defined Functions

 Weld supports invoking C-style UDFs from a Weld program.
-The `cudf[name,ty](arg1, arg2,...argN)` node enables this; `name` is a C symbol name which points to a function (e.g., a function in a dynamically loaded library), `ty` is the Weld return type of the UDF, and `arg1, arg2,...,argN` is a list of zero or more argument expressions.
+The `cudf[name,ty](arg1, arg2,...argN)` node enables this; `name` is a C symbol name which refers to a function in the same address space (e.g., a function in a dynamically loaded library), `ty` is the Weld return type of the UDF, and `arg1, arg2,...,argN` is a list of zero or more argument expressions.

 C UDFs require a special format within C code.
 In particular, a valid C UDF must meet the following requirements:
  * The function has a `void` return type